-- 3. Use scissors to cut down the length of the insulating sleeve to reveal about 15cm (6in) of the refrigerant piping.
-This serves two purposes: - ► To facilitate the Refrigerant Piping Connection process - ► To facilitate Gas Leak Checks and enable you to check for kinks in the refrigerant and condensate tubing. - Connect the indoor unit's refrigerant piping to the connective piping that will join the indoor and outdoor units.
-Refer to the Refrigerant Piping Connection section of this manual for detailed instructions. - Based on the position of the wall hole relative to the mounting plate, determine the necessary angle of your piping. - 6.
-Grip the refrigerant piping at the base of the bend. - Carefully, with even pressure, bend the piping towards the hole.
+- Connect the indoor unit's refrigerant piping to the refrigerant line set that will join the indoor and outdoor units.
+Refer to the Refrigerant Piping Connection section of this manual for detailed instructions. - Based on the position of the wall hole relative to the mounting plate, determine the necessary angle of your piping.

+- 7. Firmly hold the refrigerant piping at the base of the bend. - 8.
+Carefully, with even pressure, bend the piping towards the hole.
 Do not kink or damage the piping during the process.